 About Me

-I am a gay, second generation Chinese-American (ABC).
-I completed my training at New York University's Counseling for Mental Health and Wellness program in 2009, culminating in over 300 hours of supervised practicum experience with a focus on first-generation university students.
+I am a second generation Chinese-American (ABC).
+I completed my training at New York University's Counseling for Mental Health and Wellness program in 2009, culminating over 300 hours of supervised practicum experience with a focus on first-generation university students.

 Beyond my work with students, I’ve dedicated over 3,000 hours to community mental health at Interborough Developmental & Consultation Center, supporting primarily Black, Latine/Latinx, multiethnic, and multicultural families and adults with acute needs in Brooklyn.

 In 2018, I launched my private practice in Seattle, Washington.
-My work has since encompassed supporting individuals in the tech sector, as well as developing a focused practice serving gay, QPOC, expats, and Asian American Pacific Islander clients.
+My work has since encompassed supporting individuals in the tech sector, as well as developing a focused practice serving QPOC, expats, and Asian American Pacific Islander clients.

 Colorful rainbow-colored wooden corridor with vertical slats arranged in a gradient from yellow to purple.